BasPieren/frontend-applications/README.md

 ];
 ```

-After that I added the data property to the component to import the that through a function and return the data array.
+After that I added the data property to the component to import the data through a function and return the data array.
 I also added a `v-for` to the `<li>` tag to be able to loop through the entire array and put out all the categories into the list.

 ```js
 Vue.component('v-aside', {